Mark-Bernstein/Budget-Tracker/README.md

 # Budget-Tracker

-A budget tracker application that allows for offline access and functionality.
+A progressive web application that allows for offline access and functionality.

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.